-This Pasta Salad with Tuna is the one I grew up with, and it remains my favorite — it sounds simple, but the combination of flavors is addictive, and once you start eating this, you won’t be able to stop!
+This Pasta Salad with Tuna is the classic pasta salad I grew up with, and it remains my favorite — it sounds simple, but the combination of flavors is addictive, and once you start eating this, you won’t be able to stop!

-I was so excited to do something with Monday’s 30 second mayo, and this was the very first thing that popped into my mind.
+I was so excited to do something with my new obsession, 30 SECOND MAYO, and this was the very first thing that popped into my mind.
 I love this stuff, it’s my summer comfort food.
 I make it in the morning and it just gets better as it sits all day in the fridge.
 At the end of a hot day it’s waiting there for me like a cool breeze.